 High season in Mendoza

-In June, Mendoza experiences high season, with the city welcoming a large influx of domestic and international tourists.
-Therefore, Mendoza is crowded, and prices are slightly higher.
+In June, it is high season in Mendoza, and the city sees a large influx of both domestic and international tourists.
+As a result, Mendoza is crowded, and prices are slightly higher.

-If you’re planning to visit Mendoza in June, be prepared to find the city crowded, tours bustling with people, and limited availability for lunches and winery tours unless booked in advance.
+So, if you plan to visit Mendoza in June, be prepared to find the city busy, tours always full of people, and limited availability for lunches and visits at some wineries if you don’t book in advance.

 The landscapes of June in Mendoza

-In June, the vineyards in Mendoza where also shedding their leaves.
-Thus, the landscapes you will encounter are quite different from those in the summer, when the vineyards are lush green and full of grapes.
-Nevertheless, the vineyard scenery remains beautiful.
+The wineries in Mendoza in June are also seeing their leaves fall.
+So, the scenery you’ll find is quite different from the summer, when the vineyards are green and full of grapes.
+Even so, the landscapes at the wineries remain beautiful.

-For those planning to visit the High Mountain region, it’s not covered in snow like in the peak of winter, but the landscapes are beautiful.
-Additionally, the June weather is great for trekking in the area.
-Meanwhile, the landscapes of San Rafael remain stunning, with the blue waters of Atuel Canyon reflecting the rocks and standing out on clear days.
+For those planning to visit the High Mountain region, it is not yet covered in snow as it is in the peak of winter, but the scenery is beautiful.
+Additionally, the June weather is great for trekking.
+Meanwhile, the landscapes of San Rafael remain stunning, with the blue waters of the Atuel Canyon reflecting the rocks and standing out on clear sky days.